Current position:

 Me:

 I am both physically and intellectually a nomad.
 I have studied and worked in five countries, and in disciplinary departments ranging from German language and literature to the history of technology.
-My research generally falls into three strands:
+These days, my research generally falls into one of two strands:

-As a teacher, I have the great fortune to teach on the interdisciplinary humanities BA programme Taal- en Cultuurstudies and the Humanities Honours Programme in Utrecht, as well as the MA Comparative Arts and Media Studies at the VU Amsterdam.
+As a teacher, I have the great fortune to teach on the interdisciplinary humanities BA programme Taal- en Cultuurstudies and the Humanities Honours Programme in Utrecht, in addition to working on the BA Media and Culture and the MA Film and Television Cutlures.